Touchstone-Pro -- RF Spectrum Analyzer Software for RF Explorer (Cost: $49 USD)

-Touchstone software turns data collected from RF Explorer spectrum analyzers into highly graphical charts and displays, enabling users to more readily visualize the RF environment, monitor RF signals, troubleshoot RF issues, and detect sources of RF interference.
+Touchstone-Pro software turns data collected from RF Explorer spectrum analyzers into highly graphical charts and displays, enabling users to more readily visualize the RF environment, monitor RF signals, troubleshoot RF issues, and detect sources of RF interference.

-In addition to running as a standalone, handheld device, RF Explorer can be connected to a PC where Windows software (e.g. Touchstone) is used to provide enhanced functionality and data analysis.
+In addition to running as a standalone, handheld device, RF Explorer can be connected to a PC where software (e.g. Touchstone) is used to provide enhanced functionality and data analysis.
 The connection is made using a mini USB cable.
 (NOTE: A high quality USB cable should be used in order to limit EMC interference from the PC that could influence your measurements.)

 Spectrum Trace View

-The ‘Waterfall History’ view is also known as a “heatmap” graph.
-It provides a color-based visualization of the RF level and activity over time.
+Provides a color-based visualization of the RF level and activity over time.
 As signal levels for specific frequencies or frequency ranges increase and decrease, the waterfall map varies its colors.
 This feature provides a quick glance back into the sweep history to identify aberrations or fluctuation in frequency levels.

-The ‘Threshold Trace’ view highlights with a yellow box those frequencies whose signal strength exceeds a user-defined threshold.
+Highlights those frequencies whose signal strength exceeds a user-defined threshold.
 This feature is especially useful for visually emphasizing strong signals (and deemphasizing weak ones), where the user gets to define 'strong' and 'weak' according to where they set the threshold.

 Used to view small (or large) changes in the RF spectrum over time.
 Plotting the data in this way makes it easy to detect RF changes that occurred since the initial 'snapshot'.